zqcai19/Q-MCTS/README.md

 # Q-MCTS
 This repository contains the code for paper, Recognizing Good Variational Quantum Circuits with Monte Carlo Tree Search.
 ```
-dependencies we use in experiments:
+Dependencies we use in experiments:

 numpy == 1.21.5
 scikit-learn == 1.1.1
 pytorch == 2.0.1
 pennylane == 0.30.0

-different package versions may produce inconsistent results.
+Different package versions may produce inconsistent results.
 ```
 To reproduce the results of the discovered hybrid fusion network which achieves MAE of 1.138 on MOSI dataset, run ```schemes.py``` in the folder ```best_vqc```.